ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 ## Log into HPCC Cluster via a Terminal

-+ Login command from a terminal application where you want to provide your user name under `<user>`
++ Type the following login command from a terminal application, where `<user>` needs to be replaced by a user's account name including and the `<>` characters removed.
+Next press enter to execute the command.

 ```sh
 ssh -X <user>@cluster.hpcc.ucr.edu
 ```

 + Type your password
 + Follow the Duo multifactor authenication instructions printed to the screen.

 + If the login is performed via a GUI application such a MobaXterm (see below), then one can provide the same login information given under the above ssh commad in dedicated fields as follows: